kalmiallc/kalmia-common-lib/docs/CONTRIUBTING.md

 ## Logging
 AppLogger module is provided.
 The logger module is agnostic and can be used on any provided logger implementation.
 Use `setLogger` method to override default console logger.
+AppLogger is general wrapper that is compliant with other logging frameworks, such as Pino, Winston, NestJs logger.
+It supports other types of loggers.
+Currently standard logger is used as default.

+The following log levels are used:

+* info - shall be used for communication of the most general messages.
+* warn - to communicate warnings.
+* error - to communicate errors.
+* debug - for debugging purposes -- this level is generally not available in production mode.
+* verbose - very detailed debugging messages -- this level is generally not available in production mode.v

 When using log methods, first 2 parameters must contain filename and method name.
 The following parameters can be arbitrary log arguments.